 - A. The petitioning student organization shall provide the Oversight Committee with a timetable for the referendum, and with a schedule of polling places and hours.
 In instances where lack of staff, inclement weather, or other circumstances necessitate the closing or relocation of polling places, the Referendum Coordinator shall consult with the petitioning student organization to develop a revised polling schedule which will provide the greatest opportunity for the largest number of votes to be cast.
-Written notification of the revised schedule shall be submitted to the Oversight Committee and communicated to the Executive Secretary of the University Senate and Vice President for Student Affairs and/or Associate-Associate/Vice Chancellor(s) for Student Affairs. - 1.
+Written notification of the revised schedule shall be submitted to the Oversight Committee and communicated to the Executive Secretary of the University Senate and Vice President for Student Affairs and/or Associate/Vice Chancellor(s) for Student Affairs. - 1.
 Regardless of the voting medium used (e.g., print or electronic), the procedures outlined herein will apply.
 Additional documentation outlining security and confidentiality matters must be provided to the Oversight Committee at least ten (10) class days before polling can commence.
 Polling must be comparably secure and fair for both paper and electronic processes. - 2.
-The Referendum Coordinator shall be responsible for ensuring that polls are established as provided for in the schedule, and may make no independent decision to amend the polling schedule. - 3.
-Any disruption in the duration of the polling timetable must be approved by the Oversight Committee and communicated to the Office of Compliance, Student Policy, Research & Assessment or the Office(s) of the Associate Chancellor for Student Affairs Vice President for Student Affairs and/or the Associate/Vice Chancellor(s) for Student Affairs or designees, who shall forward it to the deans and student government associations of all affected divisions. - B. Once the Oversight Committee has approved the schedule and timetable, neither the hours nor the location of polling places may be restricted except with approval of the petitioning student organization.
+The Referendum Coordinator shall be responsible for ensuring that polls are established as provided for in the schedule and may make no independent decision to amend the polling schedule. - 3.
+Any disruption in the duration of the polling timetable must be approved by the Oversight Committee and communicated to the Vice President for Student Affairs and/or the Associate/Vice Chancellor(s) for Student Affairs or designees, who shall forward it to the student government associations of all affected divisions. - B. Once the Oversight Committee has approved the schedule and timetable, neither the hours nor the location of polling places may be restricted except with approval of the petitioning student organization.
 Polling may not continue after thirty-five (35) calendar days from the initial day of polling or extend beyond the final day of classes of the semester in which the first day of polling occurs.